-The operations are organised into five workgroups; Institutional capacity (IC), Evaluation planning (EP), Knowledge sharing (KS), Sustainable economy (SE) and Quality values (QV), ad the overall workload has been assigned to the workgroup in a balanced manner.
-One Head of workgroup is appointed for each workgroup and the Head of workgroup is a Board members.
-Two workgroup leaders are appointed for each workgroup who link between the workgroup and the Board.
-The workgroup leaders also carry the title senior officers.
-The workgroup leaders are also responsible for leading the team of workgroup members and for the implementation of the work tasks appointed to the workgroup.
-The workgroup leaders call for workgroup members are appointed for each workgroup.
-The workgroup.
-The workgroup are responsible for ensuring that the Ten Actions are fully honoured in each activity and each workgroup is in charge of one or more of the Ten Actions.
-Operations outside Sweden or Stockholm, can be managed by Action10 Focal points.
-Each Focal point is appointed by the Board.
+The operations are organised into five Workgroups; Institutional capacity (IC), Evaluation planning (EP), Knowledge sharing (KS), Sustainable economy (SE) and Quality values (QV), and the overall workload is shared between the Workgroups in a balanced manner.
+One Head of Workgroup is appointed for each Workgroup and the Head of Workgroup is a Board members.
+Two Workgroup Leaders are appointed for each Workgroup who link between the Workgroup and the Board.
+The Workgroup Leaders also carry the title senior officers.
+The Workgroup Leaders are also responsible for leading the team of Workgroup members and for the implementation of the work tasks appointed to the Workgroup by the Board.
+Three to seven additional Workgroup members are appointed for each Workgroup.
+The Workgroup Leaders call for Workgroup meetings every month.
+The Workgroup Leader reports to the Head of Workgroup.
+The Workgroups are responsible for ensuring that the Ten Actions are fully honoured in each activity and each Workgroup is in charge of one or more of the Ten Actions.

-The board consists of the; President, Vice president, Secretary, Head of finance, Head of IT, Head of Institutional capacity, Head of Knowledge sharing, Head of Sustainable economy, Head of Evaluation planning, Head of Quality values and two Substitutes.
+The board consists of the; President, Vice President, Secretary, Head of Finance, Head of IT, Head of Institutional capacity, Head of Knowledge sharing, Head of Sustainable economy, Head of Evaluation planning, Head of Quality values, Heads of Focal Points and two Substitutes.
 The President is the head of the Board.